hypermodeinc/modusGraph/README.md

 modusGraph provides a simple API for upserting data into the database.

-Note that upserts are only supported on the top-level object.
-Fields in embedded or lists of embedded objects that have upsert tags will be ignored when the top-level object is upserted.
+Note that in local-mode, upserts are only supported on the top-level object.
+Fields in embedded or lists of embedded objects that have `upsert` tags will be ignored when the top-level object is upserted.

 ```go
 ctx := context.Background()